Start Searching Now

 All racehorses in Britain are trained under the care of a British Horseracing Authority-licensed racehorse trainer.
 The trainer is responsible for the care of the horse and its training in preparation for the races.
 They will plan where the horse will race and make its race entries.
 The trainer charges a training fee to the syndicate or racing club.
 Often trainers run their own shared ownership entity and therefore may also act at the manager.

-Owning a racehorse is often considered to be very expensive, but it’s shared ownership experiences like syndicates and racing clubs that allow people to spilt cost and share the dream.
+Owning a racehorse is often considered to be very expensive, but it’s shared ownership experiences like syndicates and racing clubs that allow people to split cost and share the dream.

 It should be treated as an experience.